 Should we fail to limit temperature rise to 2°C or less, there is global consensus that climate change will wreak havoc and lead to vast costs.
 To mitigate the costs and impacts of climate change, we have no choice but to reduce emissions as quickly as possible while building resilience in the areas that will be affected.
 Ensuring an adequate response to the climate change challenge through appropriate decarbonisation measures is an imperative for all companies.

-Actions expected: - Implement measures to reduce the greenhouse gas emissions associated with the company's broader activities, including indirect emissions, and show a proactive approach towards increasing climate change resilience - Develop solutions to mitigate climate change - Measure greenhouse gas emissions using a lifecycle approach that considers both scope 3 and avoided emissions.
-Biodiversity
+Measure greenhouse gas emissions using a lifecycle approach that considers scope 32 (when relevant).